Painting on Location

 Day 5

 Day 6, I duno, maybe I like the foreground cross in the sun.
 It's just the idea of a black cross...
-I'm afraid the exciement of seeing the strong contrast made me jump at it.
+I'm afraid the excitement of seeing the strong contrast made me jump at it.

 Day 6